 Typically, liver cancer is categorized as primary or secondary.
 Primary liver cancer starts in the liver cells.
 Secondary cancer of the liver or liver metastasis develops when the cancer cells spread to the liver from another organ.
 Different types of primary liver cancer are found depending on the different cells that make up the liver.
-People with severe damage to the liver are more likely to develop multiple sites of cancer.

 What are the treatment options available for liver cancer?

 The most common type of liver cancer is hepatocellular carcinoma (HCC), also known as hepatoma, which accounts for 75% of all primary liver cancers.
 Liver cancer treatment depends on a number of factors like size, site, location, the functionality of the liver.

 Diagnosis of liver cancer

 There are blood tests to assess liver function and to study tumour markers like – Alfa feto protein (AFP) or Ca19-9, CEA.